Here's how tech is responding to Charlottesville

 The voice and text chat platform for gamers also took action against accounts linked to what happened in Charlottesville.

-Reddit has banned several far-right and neo-Nazi subreddits since Charlottesville, including one called Physical Removal.
+Reddit banned several far-right and neo-Nazi subreddits since Charlottesville, including one called Physical Removal.

 "We are very clear in our site terms of service that posting content that incites violence will get users banned from Reddit.
 We have banned /r/Physical_Removal due to violations of the terms of our content policy," a Reddit spokesperson said.